ashishxpatel/bsides_workshop/README.md

 ## Splunk Configuration

-8) Hit ```install app from file``` while inside of Splunk and install the provided tar file.
+1) Hit ```install app from file``` while inside of Splunk and install the provided tar file.

-9) Enable self signed cert for the Splunk server so it can connect to the Amazon API.
+2) Enable self signed cert for the Splunk server so it can connect to the Amazon API.

-9) Let's go into the AWS console and configure our CloudTrail to pipe new event notifications into an SNS queue and we'll name it ```bsides-topic```
+3) Let's go into the AWS console and configure our CloudTrail to pipe new event notifications into an SNS queue and we'll name it ```bsides-topic```.

-9) Edit the access policy on your SNS topic to include the following statement:
+4) Edit the access policy on your SNS topic to include the following statement:
 ```
     {
       "Sid": "publish-from-s3",